CaioCeretta/Rocketseat/c#/formacao/theory.md

 assumes the more restrict level as default, which is private.
 Therefore, we need to inform that it is public in case we want to use it outside the class.

+However, files that are outside this endpoint, or inside any other nested endpoint mas but be "imported" with `using` keyword

   ### Main() is the official entry point of a C# program.

   Main() is the first method that .NET's runtime executes when the application starts.